terra-campaigns/arrival/notions.md

 - [ ] Segarus leads a subfaction of FFKA that is aligned with the Mercian
 - [ ] Some land has a usurper
 - [ ] Ffka appoints the king of olivepia (and influence other lands)
+- [ ] 4 artifacts must be found in the castle: life death time void

 ## Films, books
 - [ ] Elizabeth 1998 for an evil priest